GianGuaz256/lwk-new-docs/docs/getting-started/concepts.md

 id: concepts
 title: Essential Concepts
 sidebar_label: Concepts
-sidebar_position: 4
+sidebar_position: 3
 ---

-# Essential LWK Concepts
+# LWK Concepts

-Understanding these core concepts is crucial for building successful Liquid applications with LWK.
-This guide explains the key technologies and patterns that make LWK powerful.
+Before you jump right into the code, understanding the underlying Liquid network and its core concepts is crucial for building secure and efficient applications.
+This guide explains the key technologies and patterns that make Liquid and LWK powerful.

 ## Liquid Network Fundamentals